skirtyman/2BNOR-2B/README.md

 - [ ] offset of the vertical wires for the repeated input case
 - [ ] draw circles in connected wires
 - [ ] draw circular brigdes for wires.
-- [ ] make the inputs smaller and square.
-- [ ] redo sprite for the output pin
 - [ ] diagrams can be created only with NAND and NOR, (ask for this with a dialog)

 diagram interactivity